Baby, I Love Your Way: Will to Power version

 The American neo-disco group Will to Power recorded a medley of "Baby, I Love Your Way" and "Free Bird", which reached No. 1 in the US.

 Big Mountain version

 American reggae/pop band Big Mountain released a cover of "Baby, I Love Your Way" in February 1994, which appeared on the soundtrack of the film Reality Bites, starring Winona Ryder, Ethan Hawke and Ben Stiller.
-This version, released via Giant, RCA and BMG, achieved major worldwide success, reaching number six on the US Billboard Hot 100 and number two on the UK Singles Chart.
+This version, released via Giant, RCA and BMG, achieved major worldwide success, reaching numbers two and six on the US Cash Box Top 100 and Billboard Hot 100 charts, respectively, and number two on the UK Singles Chart.
 The single reached the top 10 in many countries across Europe, including topping the charts of Denmark, Spain, and Sweden.
 It also reached the top five in Australia and New Zealand, as well as in Canada, where it peaked at number two.
 The accompanying music video for the song was directed by Matti Leshem and premiered in April 1994.